NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/working_with_authentications_tokens.md

 # Working with identity tokens

-Identity tokens in nRF Connect for Desktop are used to verify your access rights to restricted Nordic Semiconductor resources.
+Identity tokens in nRF Connect for Desktop are used to verify your access rights to restricted Nordic Semiconductor [app sources](overview_cfd.md#app-sources).
 These tokens are required for accessing certain proprietary or early-access applications that are not publicly available.

 ## Generating a new token

 Complete the following steps:

-1. Log in to [https://files.nordicsemi.com/](https://files.nordicsemi.com/) using the account set up by Nordic Semiconductor.<br/>
+1. Log in to the [Nordic Semiconductor JFrog portal](https://files.nordicsemi.com/) using the account set up by Nordic Semiconductor.<br/>
    If you are a company employee, you can log in directly.
 Otherwise, you need to ask your Nordic contact for an account, for example on [DevZone](https://devzone.nordicsemi.com/).
 2. In **User Menu**, click **Edit Profile**.<br/>
    The **User Profile** page opens.